emerikaji/chalutier/README.md

 # Chalutier

-Small utility to get the version of a Docker image from its Docker Hub tags.
+Small utility to get the version of a Docker image from its repository tags.

 ## Dependencies